-Brief Description: The Peaceful Readers Book Club gathers adults to reflect upon and discuss non-fiction books on civic and social topics with a focus on peace.
+Brief Description: The Peaceful Readers Book Club, active in fall 2021 through February 2023, gathered adults to reflect upon and discuss non-fiction books on civic and social topics with a focus on peace.

-Purpose: Bring curious adults together for shared learning through reflection on and discussion of books on compassionate living, peaceful practices, and social justice topics.
+Purpose: Brought curious adults together for shared learning through reflection on and discussion of books on compassionate living, peaceful practices, and social justice topics.

 - Adults 18+ who enjoy reading books.